Evidence-Based Health Care

 ---|---|---|---|

-- Initiate the search by looking for a systematic review that has collected and analyzed the existing research on the topic:
+- Start the search by looking for a systematic review that has collected and analyzed the existing research on the topic:

 Cochrane Systematic Reviews is a good place to start.

 1177 för vårdpersonal (previously Nationellt kliniskt kunskapsstöd) is the regions’ joint knowledge support for everyone who works in health care in Sweden.
-The content is written and quality assured by experienced healthcare personnel around the country and includes care programs and guidelines. - VISS contains processing programs and care programs for caregivers in the Stockholm Region.
+The content is written and quality assured by experienced healthcare personnel around the country and includes care programs and guidelines. - VISS contains national clinical guidelines for caregivers in the Stockholm Region.

-- Vårdhandboken offers clinical guidelines, methods and tools for how care can best be carried out, based on science and proven experience.
+- Vårdhandboken offers clinical guidelines, methods and tools for treatment and care based on science and proven experience.

-- Are the evidence generalisable to my patient / my question?
+- Is the evidence generalisable?
+Is it applicable to my patient / my question?

 - Are the benefits of this intervention larger than the possible side effects?